AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/install.md

 ---
 title: Installation
-description: Add description
+description: "Install the [!DNL Store Fulfillment solution] for an Adobe Commerce storefront using Composer for PHP."
 role: User, Admin
 level: Intermediate
 exl-id: 6613268a-7d22-4c54-af89-834921b7f262
 ---

 # Installation

-Complete initial installation of the [!DNL Store Fulfillment] extension in a non-production environment with queue manager running and caching configured to allow exception handling.
-Your environment should include any other development tools to ensure best practices for operating and maintaining your Adobe Commerce instance.
+Complete the initial installation of the [!DNL Store Fulfillment for Adobe Commerce by Walmart Commerce Technologies] extension in a non-production environment with queue manager running and caching configured to allow exception handling.
+Ensure that your development environment includes development tools to ensure best practices for operating and maintaining your Adobe Commerce instance.

 ## Prerequisites

 Review the [requirements](solution-requirements.md) for the Store Fulfillment solution and gather required information before you install the [!DNL Store Fulfillment] extension for Adobe Commerce.

-If you have installed a pre-release or beta version of the Store Fulfillment for Adobe Commerce extension, remove it before installing the current version.
+If you have installed a pre-release or beta version of the Store Fulfillment for Adobe Commerce extension, use the following command to remove it before installing the current version.

 ```terminal
 rm -rf composer.lock vendor/walmart &&